marlapinkert/marlapinkert/README.md

 ## Hi there 👋
-I am a research and teaching assistant at the [Wagner Lab](https://www.isabellawagner.com/people) and the [SCAN-Unit](https://scan-psy.univie.ac.at/).
+I am a PhD candidate at the Max Planck School of Cognition, supervised by Prof. Brigitte Röder.
 I am passionate about learning new things, programming, and making science more accessible.

 <!--
 **marlapinkert/marlapinkert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.